Apurvastha/Jobboard/README.md

 ## Security

 - **JWT with blacklisting** — logout invalidates tokens server-side, not just client-side
+- **Redis access token revocation** — on logout, the access token's JTI is stored in Redis with a TTL matching the token's remaining lifetime.
+Every request checks this revocation store (~0.1ms in-memory lookup).
+Token is blocked instantly.
+Redis self-cleans when TTL expires — zero maintenance
 - **Token rotation** — each refresh issues a new refresh token; reuse of old tokens detected as theft and all sessions invalidated
 - **Rate limiting** — login endpoint limited to 5 requests/minute to prevent brute force
 - **HSTS** — enforces HTTPS for 1 year including subdomains, submitted to browser preload list